 Setting a quality standard is all part of that ever-important research, research, research.

-Before you can expect to price your prints, you must work out the balance between cost, quality, and quantity.
+Before you can answer the question, “How much to charge for photo prints?”, you must work out the balance between cost, quality, and quantity.
 Most printing businesses will already have a price structure based on these which means a lot of the hard part’s already done.

 But, don’t accept the first quote and always ask for samples of the stock.
 Ask them to print out some of your pictures in different quality paper and with varying standards of print.